launchableinc/hands-on-lab/HANDSON2.md

 # Hands-on 2.
 Introduce the Launchable Command

-In this section, edit`.github/workflows/pre-merge.md` and set up the [Launchable command](https://www.launchableinc.com/docs/resources/cli-reference/).
+In this section, you will set up the [Launchable command](https://www.launchableinc.com/docs/resources/cli-reference/) in the CI and configure it to send test results to the server.

-In this section, you will:
+Then, you will:

 1. Install the Launchable command
 1. Set up `launchable record build`
 1. Set up `launchable record tests`

+You will be editing `.github/workflows/pre-merge.yaml` and setting up the [Launchable command](https://www.launchableinc.com/docs/resources/cli-reference/).

 Before you begin, create a new branch named `PR1`.